 - The length of the article should be greater than 300 words

-Thanks to Yoast – they have added readability scores.
+Thanks to the Readability Analysis feature, you can check how easy to read your article is.
 This will help you to improve your content – both for readers and search engines.

 Here is an example of readability analysis:

-Following are some points which this plugin takes into consideration:
+Following are some of the points which this plugin takes into consideration:

 - You should have sub-headings in your article

-- A subheading can be followed by maximum of 300 words
+- A subheading can be followed by a maximum of 300 words

-- You can’t start 3 or more sentences with the same word
+- Don’t start 3 or more consecutive sentences with the same word

-- More than 30% of the sentences of your article should contain a transition word or phrase
+- More than 30% of the sentences should have transition words or phrases

-- You should not add long paragraphs.
-It is better to add 2 to 3 sentences per paragraph
+- Do not write long paragraphs – 2 to 3 sentences per paragraph is recommended

 - Maximum 25% of the sentences of your copy can have more than 20 words

-- Maximum 10% of the sentences can be written in passive voice
+- Maximum 10% of the sentences can be written in a passive voice

 - Your article should have a Flesch Reading Ease score of 60 or more

 The points mentioned in the Keyword and Readability analysis section are just for reference.
-It helps you to improve your writing and also the on-page SEO of your article.
+It’ll help you to improve the readability and on-page SEO of your article.

-However, it is NOT necessary to get the green light on all the points.
+However, remember one thing – it is NOT necessary (or, should I say not mandatory) to get the green bullets for all the points.